-Canada has the highest rate of irritable bowel disease (IBD) in the world1.
+Canada has one of the highest rates of irritable bowel disease (IBD) in the world1.
 In a country where we’re fortunate to have excellent healthcare, relatively healthy diets, and a high socioeconomic status, this statistic completely shocked me.
-According to a 2012 report from Crohn’s and Colitis Canada, nearly a quarter of a million Canadians have IBD, with over 10,000 new cases diagnosed annually1.
-The incidence of Canadian children under 10 who have been diagnosed with Crohn’s has doubled in the last 20 years1.
+According to a 2018 report from Crohn’s and Colitis Canada, nearly a quarter of a million Canadians have IBD, with over 10,000 new cases diagnosed annually1.
+The prevalence of Canadian children who have been diagnosed with IBD has risen more than 50% in the past fifteen years1.

 Unfortunately, IBD is a lifelong disease with no cure and an often-difficult road involving invasive scopes, multiple medications, and life-changing symptoms.
 With a growing need for practitioners, and a gap in efficacy of mainstream care, there is a lot that naturopathic doctors can offer to help patients living with IBD.

 What should you know about IBD?

 IBD includes three digestive diseases: Crohn’s disease, ulcerative colitis, and indeterminate colitis.
 Each is an autoimmune condition where the body’s immune system attacks its own digestive tract causing inflammation, pain, cramping, gas, bloating, fatigue, diarrhea, and (usually) blood in the stool.
 The ability to absorb nutrients is diminished, which causes fatigue, affects bone density, and is associated with increased anxiety, depression, infertility, kidney stones, and arthritis2,3.

 There is no simple answer about why Canadians in particular are affected.
 However, there are a some factors that are generally agreed-upon: